We can’t believe it has taken so long, but finally, the Balkans are starting to receive the type of attention it should as a tourist destination.

 Podgorica/ Budva/ Sveti Stefan

 Ever seen a city suffering through an identity crisis?
 That is Podgorica in a nutshell.
 The small city at the conflux of the Moraca and Ribnica Rivers is dazzling yet unpronounced at the same time.
-Between the Austrian and Ottoman Empires, good people of Podgorica struggle to know where their city started.
+Between the Austrian and Ottoman Empires, the good people of Podgorica struggle to know where their city started.

-Budva and Sveti Stefan are two small coastal cities both an hour away, which are worth seeing while you are in Montenegro.
+Budva and Sveti Stefan are two small coastal cities, both an hour away, which are worth seeing while you are in Montenegro.
 Chase down a bus or taxi — whatever you can find — and take a day trip to the coast for unforgettable views of the turquoise sea.

 Podgorica Top Attraction: Lake Skadar

-Buckle up, because from Podgorica you will board the long (very long) 12-hour overnight train all the way to western Bulgaria; to its capital city of Sofia which isn’t the prettiest city but has a lot going on.
+Buckle up because, from Podgorica, you will board the long (very long) 12-hour overnight train all the way to western Bulgaria; to its capital city of Sofia, which isn’t the prettiest city but has a lot going on.

 Make your way to the foot of Mt.
-Vitosha which is less than an hour’s ride or so from the city center, and it can be accessed by public bus.
+Vitosha, which is less than an hour’s ride or so from the city center, and it can be accessed by public bus.
 From there, there are many hiking trails to occupy an afternoon.

 Sofia’s Top Attraction: St. Alexander Nevski Cathedral

-Varna is Bulgaria’s second-largest city and its most renowned on the Black Sea coast.
+Varna is Bulgaria’s second-largest city and is most renowned on the Black Sea coast.
 It is around seven hours from the capital by train to the northeast corner of the country.
 Here, you will experience the tale of two worlds.
 Where Sofia felt grey, Varna is vibrant and lively.